Wahab-Khan/flutter_template/README.md

   - Sentex in above bloc is quite old but still working
   - You can also consider using other router mechanism like [Go Router](https://pub.dev/packages/go_router)

+- Use [Logger](https://pub.dev/packages/logger) for print beautiful logs and meke it easy to read.

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.